 The above amounts assume the County contribution will be made monthly throughout the fiscal year.
+Details of the determination of the County's contribution for FY2022 are shown in Section II of this report.

 Changes in Contribution Rate

 The following table shows the sources of changes in the County's contribution rate.